-The world is bumping up against multiple environmental and natural resource hurdles – climate change, peak oil, fresh water shortages, rising prices for food, minerals, and commodities of all sorts.
+The world is bumping up against multiple environmental and natural resource hurdles: climate change, peak oil, fresh water shortages, and rising prices for food, minerals, and commodities of all sorts.
 At the same time, a growing population and a surge in the wealth of the developing world is increasing consumption.
 Can innovation keep pace?
 What are the true limits to growth?
 How do we overcome the challenges that face us?
-The session will provide an overview of the key natural resource and environmental challenges that face us, the on-the-horizon innovations that hold the promise to overcome them, and the policies that would best encourage innovation in those critical fields.
-The truelimits to economic and natural resource growth on Planet Earth will be presented and discussed.
+This session will provide an overview of the key natural resource and environmental challenges that face us, the on-the-horizon innovations that hold the promise to overcome them, and the policies that would best encourage innovation in those critical fields.
+The true limits to economic and natural resource growth on Planet Earth will be presented and discussed.

 We’re living in the age of exponential technologies: Computing, AI, machine learning, robotics, self-driving cars, 3D printing, drones, virtual reality, augmented reality, the internet of a trillion things, and more.
 The sudden surge of their performance empowers individuals and new players, but threatens to disrupt incumbent businesses.
 The only way to respond is to re-organize for the exponential age, embracing experimentation, autonomy, bottoms-up innovation, networked business models, and an empowered, inspired workforce.
 Here’s what leaders can do to change their organization and to become disruptors rather than be the disrupted.